-If Daubigny veered from Realism to colourful Impressionism in his landscape-portraits, Corot proceeded more from the classical spirit of seventeenth-century French landscape masters Claude and Poussin in the landscapes of his maturity, which he called his paysages-souvenirs.
+This remarkable painting attests to the friendship of two artist companions: Charles-François Daubigny and, as he called his friend, “Le Père Corot.”
+Pioneers of painting en plein air, these two landscape painters were precursors of Impressionism.
+At Corot’s suggestion, Daubigny moved to Auvers-sur-Oise, near Paris, not far from Honoré Daumier’s studio.
+They undertook to decorate the new lodgings: L’île heureuse is the finest of the five panels Corot executed for his vestibule.
+Despite his innovative painting techniques, Corot proceeded more from the classical spirit of seventeenth-century French landscape masters Claude Lorrain and Nicolas Poussin in the landscapes of his maturity, which he called paysages-souvenirs.
 This is one of the painter’s infinite variations on the theme of a placid lake in dawn mist under a flurry of foliage, the scene disturbed only by sketchily rendered peasant figures.
-Is this the Italy of Lake Albano?
-Or the French countryside around Ville-d’Avray?
-Regardless, the atmosphere is as always that of a reconstituted dream, in which the painter-poet favours sensation over description, tone over colour.
+The atmosphere is that of a reconstituted dream, in which the painter-poet favours sensation over description, tone over colour.